swimmingly/yodrew.github.io/protocol.md

     You can also do this in the middle of a regular day to rapidly collect yourself, to feel centered and in your body again.
 It is restful for the eyes.
 It is actually an old practice from hygiene called "palming".

     I used to do it for hours, even days.
 This was way too much.
-You can read the trouble I got into for this in my [6-day retreat](http://andrewdurham.com/reports/6-day-retreat).
+You can read the trouble I got into for this in my [____6-day retreat____](http://darkroomretreat.com/reports/6-day-retreat).
 Increasingly clear images of a subjective nature play on the "screen" of darkness.
 In other words, the images are coming from the mind.
-At first I found this fascinating.
+At first, I found this fascinating.
 Then it became torturous and nightmarish.
-For awhile I thought it had no meaning.
-Eventually, I decided it reflects what is repressed or denied in oneself: nothing to indulge or dismiss.
+At first, it seemed meaningless.
+Now I think it reflects what is repressed or denied in oneself.
+But this is nothing to indulge or dismiss.
+The unconscious will tell us what we need to know of it.

 In a retreat, focus on darkness like this for just 5-10 minutes, concentrating on it a moment to steady yourself.
 Then...

 - Move attention into your gut to feel the movement of breathing.
 This is always safe, a shelter from the storm sometimes raging in the mind.
 I can calmly hang out there for hours while lying down, palpating the motion of breathing.
 Just the in-and-out of my belly where natural breathing occurs (not in the chest).
 - Then put attention on the pulse, sometimes feeling for it in the heart.
 From sensation to feeling is not very far.
-I heard from [Arnaud Desjardins](http://arnauddesjardinsdvds.com), a great master of Advaita, that eventually, one can put attention in the heart as pure feeling.
+I heard from [____Arnaud Desjardins____](http://arnauddesjardinsdvds.com), a great master of Advaita, that eventually, one can put attention in the heart as pure feeling.
+- Swallowing and blinking provide further variety to the show.
+The tongue normally rests against the roof of the mouth.
+Of course, if you are congested and must breathe through your mouth, this is impossible.
 - Many have reported occasionally seeing unusual lights and images.
-These have a highly real objective quality, bracing, awesome, compelling.
+These have a highly real, objective quality.
+It is bracing, awesome, compelling.
 Vaulted ceilings often figure into this scenery, sometimes low, dark, and grey or brown; sometimes high, airy, lit, and colored.
 Some consider these hallucinations.
-Darkness impresses me as a waking portal to the dreamworld, also called [dreamtime](http://andrewdurham.com/darkness-conjecture/dreamtime) or [timespace](). .
+Darkness impresses me as a waking portal to the dreamworld, also called [____dreamtime____](http://darkroomretreat.com/darkness-conjecture/dreamtime) or [____timespace____]().

-#### experience
+## experience {#experience}

-##### conservation
+### conservation {#conservation}

 - talk only if necessary.
 Chatting drains energy.
-- learn to write in darkness so you can take notes on your experience and still communicate with a supporter.
+- learn to write in darkness so you can communicate with a supporter and take notes on your experience.
 Use a notebook.
 Turn the page after writing or whenever you are in doubt about having turned it.
 Use your non-writing hand to cover the last line and guide your pen.
 - for a more concentrated experience, do a silent retreat
 - if you usually talk to yourself, catch yourself and stop
 - at first, my clients and I felt like leaving the facility quickly upon exiting the darkroom and throwing ourselves back into ordinary life.
 This was due to an unaccustomed increase in energy level and well-being.
-We had a sharpened sense of anticipation about our lives and feel more in our bodies and ready to conquer the world.
+We had a sharpened sense of anticipation about our lives, feeling more in our bodies and ready to conquer the world.
 But rather than immediately re-enter regular life and probably end up blowing off this extra energy, it is better to recirculate it, absorb it, stabilize it.

     So now the retreat continues after darkness with windows uncovered and doors opened during the day one day for every 2-3 darkened days.
 This gives time to re-orient to light and gravity.
 Take a walk, look at nature, and reflect on what has happened.
-See [format](http://andrewdurham.com/format/) and, in my blog, [post-retreat protocol](http://andrewdurham.com/blog/2012/12/post-retreat-protocol/) for more about this.
+See [____*format*____](#format) and, in my blog, [____post-retreat protocol____](http://darkroomretreat.com/blog/2012/12/post-retreat-protocol/) for more about this.

-##### time
+### time {#time}

 Many of us in darkness have experienced a strange compulsion to know what time it is.
 It feels like an intense addiction.
 Darkness gives the best possible opportunity to withdraw from it by avoiding finding out.